T of C

 After several months of play the Marusan Hashimoto strings became considerably smoother, similar to my well-used Taigu strings but seemingly stronger.
 Specifically, it seems easier to tune them higher, and the shredding problem seems to be less.

 Nevertheless, the MH strings can still experience shredding.
 With my first set there was some shredding to the wrapping in the plucking area on the lower four strings after several months of play, but there was no problem with the rest of the string.
 With the Taigu strings the wrapping on the strings is prone to break anywhere; as a result Taigu recommends that one should regularly apply glue to the whole string.
 With the MH strings this seemed necessary only in the part of the wrapped strings where they are plucked.
 Following a logic that says it is best to preserve and restore strings using the same glues as were originally infused into the strings, for MH strings rice glue is recommended (e.g, not substances such as baiji, used on Chinese strings).
-For this MH has recommended a glue made from mochi.7 (I do not yet know how how the new MH strings with reinforced mesh fare in this regard.)
+For this MH has recommended a glue made from mochi.8

 Other specific comments I can make now include the following: | Original packaging (expand; see text) |

-The reason for the original wide range may have been to allow the MH strings to be tuned in such a way that the tension was the same for each string when using standard tuning - the pitch was then determined solely by the gauge (though the wrapped strings should also be more dense, otherwise they would be even thicker).8 To my knowledge no Chinese string sets of recent manufacture have had this sort of range; perhaps this results from a belief that some instruments sound better with thin strings, others with thick.
+Note that this "special thin" version has a narrower range than the other sets; the range is thus more similar to that of most other sets, as outlined here.
+A possible reason for the relatively wide range of gauges for the MH strings may have been to allow them to be tuned in such a way that the tension was about the same for each string when using standard tuning - the pitch was then determined solely by the gauge (though the wrapped strings should also be more dense, otherwise they would be even thicker).9 To my knowledge no Chinese string sets of recent manufacture have had this sort of range; perhaps this results from a belief that some instruments sound better with thin strings, others with thick.
 MH say they plan in future to have strings in three sets of thicknesses but, as it is now, the wider differences in gauge do seem to help increase the variety of sound available from my qin.
 It makes me think the ideal would be for strings to be readily available individually instead of only in sets.

 While visiting the Marusan Hashimoto factory I also tried their strings on two qins they have there, one a cheap instrument, bought in Japan for about US$400 (the kind that uses some chemical lacquer like polyurethane instead of real lacquer), the other a Wang Peng qin.
 What surprised me most was that the cheap qin actually sounded good enough that I might even recommend such an instrument for a beginner.
 The few times I have tried similarly cheap qins with the cheap silk strings it has been my impression that the most important factor in making that combination acceptable for a beginner is that the qin be light in weight.
 Although the sound is not rich, it is loud enough to hear easily and still richer in sound than that of much more expensive metal string qins.

-The Marusan Hashimoto strings have also come with a brief note (in English) saying "silk string's durability is not good compared to steel strings.
+The earlier Marusan Hashimoto strings also came with a brief note (in English) saying "silk string's durability is not good compared to steel strings.
 Be careful when handling.
 Please do not touch with wet hands."
+This has been changed for later versions such as in the second image above.
 In fact, the durability of the MH strings seems to be at least as strong as that of Chinese silk strings, so in future they should really revise this statement to say something like, "Care for silk strings is different from that for metal strings: silk strings should not be tuned as high, and the player's hands should always be both clean and dry."

 For both Tobaya and Marusan Hashimoto making silk strings for guqin seems to be a spinoff from the silk strings they make for traditional Japanese instruments.

-In 2018 and 2019 I acquired several more sets of MH strings, this time using the more traditional Chinese glue.
-Initially I have not seen much difference: for me the sound differs more from which instrument they are played on, and I have not played the two different types of strings on the same instrument back to back.
+Regarding the sound, initially I have not heard much of a difference between the fish-glue and rice-glue strings: for me the sound differs more according to which instrument they are played on, and I have not played the two different types of strings on the same instrument back to back.
 Another difference is likely to be how they wear over time.

 Footnotes (Shorthand references are explained on a